refried/Dojo/Dojo5/README.md

 BlobifyMe
 ==========

-This project demonstrates the use of OpenCV on Android to perform simple blob detection on a captured image.
+This Dojo demonstrates the use of OpenCV on Android to perform simple blob detection on a captured image.
 It utilizes the built in Android Camera app to capture the picture.

+## Projects
+* *blobifyme-ref* - A reference implementation of the application, used to prepare for the dojo and to check our work.
+* *blobifyme-dojo* - The app built during the dojo.

+Both projects use the same dependencies and are built using the same instructions.

 ## Dependencies